jadynlaila/Study_Group_Platform/Deliverables/Deliverable 6.md

 Grading criteria (3 points): Adequate list of practices that were adopted to improve code quality and clear description with adequate use of language.

 [ insert content here ]
-FRONTEND: For frontend code quality we made good use of Figmas built in devmode.
-By using devmode we effectively have pre-built css that help us keep consistent in terms of format.
-Secondarily, proper use of commenting helps us understand implemntations aswell as any potential changes we may have made on a branch such as consolidating a bunch of css aspects into one that effectively does all.
-In regards to policies, we kept it pretty standard with line character limits, proper spacing, having brackets on their own lines, and overall keeping things a linear manner thats easy to understand ( having the navbar css go left to right as you proceed down the code ).
+FRONTEND: For frontend code quality we made good use of Figma's built in dev mode.
+By using devmode we effectively have pre-built CSS that helps us keep consistent in terms of format and aesthetic.
+Secondarily, proper use of commenting helps us understand implementations as well as any potential changes we may have made on a branch such as consolidating a bunch of CSS aspects into one that effectively does all.
+In regards to policies, we kept it pretty standard with line character limits, proper spacing and indenting, having brackets on their own lines, and overall keeping things in a linear manner thats easy to understand ( having the navbar CSS go left to right as you proceed down the code ).
+Ideally if we were to change things in the future, we shouldve implemented linters.

 ## 6. Lessons learned
 In retrospect, describe what your team learned during this second release and what you would change if you would continue developing the project.